microsoft/PowerToys/README.md

 Our [prioritized roadmap][roadmap] of features and utilities that the core team is focusing on.

-#### 0.55 - January 2022 Update
+### 0.55 - January 2022 Update

-TODO
+In this release, we are continuing our progress toward getting PowerToys ARM64 ready, fix some top issues and new utiltiies.
+Work from last month helped us enable us to upgrade the code base to .NET 5 and next month onward to .NET 6.
+This will provide stability and speed improvements.

+We're also extremely existed to bring on 3 new PowerToy utilties.

+- File Explorer add-on: Developer files for preview pane.
+This should add about 150 file extensions total.
+We are using the [Monaco Editor](https://github.com/Microsoft/monaco-editor) to power this experience.
+Thanks [@aaron-junker](https://github.com/aaron-junker)!
+- File Explorer add-on: STL file format thumbnail and preview pane generation!
+Since STL is a common 3D file format, this allows a quick visual check.
+Thanks [@pedrolamas](https://github.com/pedrolamas)!
+- Mouse Utility: Crosshair over pointer via <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>P</kbd>.
+This feature was co-developed with the accessibility team at Microsoft.
+When the team told us about the idea and described trying to find your cursor by looking through a straw, we knew we could leverage code from the other mouse utitilies to quickly enable this feature.
+Below is a quote from one of the testers with a rough validation build:

+> "This will change my life and allow me to use any PC without constantly losing the pointer.
+This is huge!
+I will be able to work at my normal speed again.
+It is a total gamechanger for people with visual field impairments!" – Joanna A.

-### Community
+#### Community
 - We would love to directly say THANK YOU.
 Filing issues and feature requests takes time and we greatly appreciate it.
-They help us quickly diagnose, spot trends, and prioritize.
+You help us quickly diagnose, spot trends, and prioritize.
 We love when people fix bugs and develop new PowerToys every little bit does really help.
 - [@edwinzap](https://github.com/edwinzap) really helped us validate translation issues when our localization system was in transition.
 - [@bdoserror](https://github.com/bdoserror) quickly pointed out a release note error